 Typically when a boxer throws a jab, the shoulder is activated and the jabbing arm is launched in a forward springing motion from the shoulder.
 So when you’re facing a regular jab, you’ll see a quick bounce in the opponent’s shoulder and then his whole arm springing straight at you like a snake.
 A pawing jab is lighter version of the jab where boxers will throw quick and light jabs at each other in a pawing motion–similar to how a cat will paw the air.
 Pawing jabs are meant for measuring distance and to basically start the fight off by being able to touch your opponent.
 Once you’ve established contact, you’ll move on to the harder, bigger punches.

 Now back to Floyd Mayweather’s drop-jab tactic.
 What Floyd does is hold that left hand high into the air which elevates the left elbow high into the air minimizing the amount of movement he has to make to connect.
 When Floyd throws the drop-jab, there is much less detectable movement in the left arm because the shoulder is already elevated, which turn makes the drop-jab so much harder to detect.
 Since the arm is already almost extended, Floyd only has to claw downwards with his fist to fully extend his arm.
 Of course, Floyd is one of the fastest boxers ever and before his opponents realize it, he’s already slapped them with a lightning fast drop-jab.
-Combine that lightning fast drop-jab with his high-guard’s element of surprise and you have a surprise punch that keeps working and over.
+Combine that lightning fast drop-jab with his high-guard’s element of surprise and you have a surprise punch that keeps working over and over.

 Mayweather gets away with this trick over and over and over again.
 Just watch him in any of his fights.
 As soon as the left hand goes up, it quickly comes down with a fast pawing jab.
 In some cases when his opponents begin to catch on, Floyd switches things up by going back to jabbing from the bottom…and so he launches the jab before it’s raised all the way.
 Real subtle stuff, you gotta look out for it.